-Notwithstanding the sporadic skirmishes between nobles and pharaohs, the Old Kingdom flourished and made major technological advances.
+Notwithstanding the sporadic skirmishes between nobles and kings, the Old Kingdom flourished and made major technological advances.
 Agricultural produce also increased year in year out.
-This allowed the pharaohs to collect taxes to finance several projects across the kingdom.
+This allowed the kings to collect taxes to finance several projects across the kingdom.
 The viziers ensured that farmlands were properly irrigated.
 They devoted enough resources to keeping the people harmonized through religion.
 The justice system was fairly reasonable as well.

 It was during this period that majority of the most famous Egyptian Pyramids we see today were constructed.
-The pharaohs of Egypt in the Old Kingdom had unbridled access to a wide array of resources.
+The kings of Egypt in the Old Kingdom had unbridled access to a wide array of resources.
 As a result, they were able to build absolutely magnificent and imposing structures in the Kingdom.

-However, the Old Kingdom came crashing down due to its over-centralized administrative structure.
+However, the Old Kingdom came crashing down partly due to its over-centralized administrative structure.
 The educated scribes, priests and officials started fighting among themselves.
 The economy was in shambles due to over ambitious construction projects.
 Bureaucratic procedures started to take a toll on virtually every aspect of the Egyptian society.
-Soon, the bureaucrats and regional governors (nomarchs) stopped taking instructions from the pharaohs.
+Soon, the bureaucrats and regional governors (nomarchs) stopped taking instructions from the kings.
 Egyptians were ushered into what historians like to term as the First Intermediate Period.

 First Intermediate Period (First Dark Ages in Ancient Egypt)

 In addition to the various warring factions in the Old Kingdom, ancient Egyptians had to grapple with very prolonged periods of drought in the latter parts of the 22nd century BCE.
 There were constant food shortages, starvation, and civil unrest.
 The entire kingdom was nudged deep into a century-and-half years of complete chaos and lawlessness.
 Historians estimate that the First Intermediate Period lasted from around 2130 BCE to about 2000 BCE.

-The unrest created a power vacuum for local leaders or warlords to rise up to the occasion.
+The unrest created a power vacuum for local leaders or warlords to exploit.
 Some of them banded together to form strong power bases.
 They worked to create livable and prosperous places for their communities.
 As time progressed, their economic situation got better.